AlifMP/CatRandomizerApp/README.md

 - Displays random pictures of cute cats.
 - Displays information about cats, such as name, breed and description based on the breed selected.
 - There is a button to obtain complete cat data.
+- There is a button to download cat pictures.

 ## Installation